 You must show that the truck driver or company’s act of negligence is what caused your accident.
 If a third-party driver, for example, hit the truck and then bounced into your vehicle, you likely would not have a lawsuit against the truck driver, who is just another victim in the collision.
 Instead, you would sue the other driver in this scenario.

 To be eligible for compensation, you must also show that you suffered real damages in the trucking accident.
 In Kentucky, economic and non-economic damages are both compensable.
 These can include past and future medical bills, physical pain and emotional suffering, property damage, and lost wages.

-Our experienced Louisville truck accident lawyer can help you identify the responsible parties for your trucking accident, and help you take action against them.
+The experienced Louisville truck accident lawyers at our Kentucky law firm can help you identify the responsible parties for your trucking accident, and help you take action against them.

-Our skilled Louisville truck accident lawyer will work tirelessly to ensure truck company insurers don’t take advantage of you or convince you to settle for less than your case is worth.
-Call (502) 589-2700 to discuss your recent truck crash with one of our attorneys, or request a free case evaluation online.
+Our skilled Louisville truck accident lawyers will work tirelessly to ensure truck company insurers don’t take advantage of you or convince you to settle for less than your case is worth.
+Call (502) 589-2700 to discuss your recent truck crash with one of our Louisville injury attorneys, or request a free case evaluation online.